-- They slough off dead cells to gradually reveal brighter, healthier new skin.
+- AHA’s are chemicals exfoliants that slough off dead cells to gradually reveal brighter, smoother skin

-- Common AHAs include glycolic acid, lactic acid and mandelic acid.
+- Common AHAs include glycolic, lactic and mandelic acid

-- They are safe for all skin types, with a few caveats.
+- These exfoliants are safe for all skin types, with a few caveats

-Extracted from apples, malic acid is not a very effective exfoliant on its own.
-However, it can make other AHAs more effective when used in combination with them.
-For this reason, malic acid is most often found alongside other exfoliators in skin care products.
+Extracted from apples, malic acid is not a very effective exfoliant on its own and so is rarely a primary active ingredient.
+However, it can increase the effectiveness of other AHAs when used in combination.
+For this reason, most products that contain malic acid also contain another AHA.

 Mandelic acid has a larger molecular size, making it a slow-acting exfoliant that is gentle enough for sensitive skin types.